by Bruce E. Camber, Initiated: May 8, 2021 Most recent update: March 18, 2023

 People rightly believe that pi touches many facets of our life.
 Yet, it should be taken further.
 It touches all facets of our life.
-The most unexamined role of pi is her active definition of continuity, symmetry, and harmony, and those qualities define the infinite and pre-condition the finite, everything, everywhere for all time. – Bruce E. Camber
+The most unexamined role of pi is her active definition of continuity, symmetry, and harmony, and those qualities define the infinite and pre-condition the finite, everything, everywhere for all time. – BEC

 This working statement above is a description of the essential nature of pi; and pi tells us that it is also a description of the essential nature of the universe.
 Even at that, this statement is a human construction so it is always subject to change.

-There are a total of nine secondary pages (like this one).
+There are a total of eight other secondary pages (like this one).

 However, the very nature of pi (π) and spheres has been a constant discussion since this website began taking shape in December 2011 in a New Orleans high school.